 Joe Carlen, MBA, MISM, CVA offers a unique combination of technical & financial knowledge, business acumen, and strong writing skills.
 Collectively, these are leveraged for the benefit of clients through the preparation of highly effective strategic documents.
 A specialist in business valuation and market assessment, Joe Carlen has been sought out by a wide variety of professionals, entrepreneurs, midsize firms such as Pacific Plastics & Engineering (medical device design & manufacturing) and Unicom Technology (telecommunications infrastructure) and larger firms like Time Warner and Westinghouse Energy.

-Mr. Carlen, the author of the business bestseller The Einstein of Money about valuation guru Benjamin Graham (read the Economist review here), brings his strong financial analysis and valuation skills to bear on all projects.
+Mr. Carlen, the author of a comprehensive biography of valuation guru Benjamin Graham (read the Economist review here), brings his strong financial analysis and valuation skills to bear on all projects.

 “Joe Carlen's strategic document for Westinghouse Energy was excellent”